msquared-au/dockrsync/README.md

 # dockrsync

-Simple tool to help rsync docker volumes with another host
+Simple tool to help rsync files with docker volumes on another host

 ## Initial setup